duracelltomi/gtm4wp/readme.txt

 1. Upload `duracelltomi-google-tag-manager-for-wordpress` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings / Google Tag Manager and enter your Google Tag Manager container ID and setup additional options
+1. Go to Settings / Google Tag Manager and enter your Google Tag Manager container ID and set additional options

 == Frequently Asked Questions ==

 = How can I ... =

-I created some step by step guides so that you can create the proper settings in Google Tag Manager: https://gtm4wp.com/how-to-articles/
+I created tutorials for proper Google Tag Manager settings: https://gtm4wp.com/how-to-articles/

-= PayPal / 3rd party payment gateway transactions in WooCommerce are not being tracked in Google Analyics =
+= PayPal / 3rd party payment gateway transactions in WooCommerce are not being tracked in Google Analytics =

-PayPal and some other 3rd party payment gateways does not redirect the user back to your website by default after a successful transaction.
+PayPal and some other 3rd party payment gateways do not redirect the user back to your website by default after a successful transaction.
-It offers the route back for your customer but it can happen that users simply close the browser before they get back to your thankyou page (aka. order received page)
+It offers the route back for your customer but it can happen that users simply closes the browser before arrive at your thankyou page (aka. order received page).

-This means that neither Google Analyics tags or any other tags are being fired.
+This means that neither Google Analytics tags or any other tags will fire.

 Enable auto return in your payment gateway settings.
 This will instruct them to show a quick info page after payment and then redirect the user back to your site.
 This will